Ranks in Ellis semigroups and model theory: Abstract

 \section{Abstract}

 We slightly generalize a notion of rank introduced by Glasner and Megrelishvili, which captures the oscillations of elements of Ellis semigroups, so that it can be applied to any compact Hausdorff space instead of being limited to the metric case.
 Then, we relate this rank to classical dividing lines in the model-theoretic stability hierarchy.
+For example, that the rank is ordinal-valued if and only if the background theory is NIP.